transmaxxing/transmaxxing.github.io/medical/SURGERIES.md

 ## Genital SRS

+{: .highlight }
+> Because of higher risk of dissatisfaction with current SRS methods Transmaxxing does not recommend any form of currently available SRS

 To a very large degree the issue is simply bad clinics/surgeons butchering people.
 Most SRS results you can find when looking them up online are very bad but there are a few exception.

 If you look at actual studies you will find that it's not surgeries trans people benefit from.
 Only HRT